Thinking Eviction? Think Alternatives to Eviction

 If, instead of having a fixed term tenancy, you have a tenant-at-will rental agreement, you would need to give your tenant a rental period/30 days notice that the tenancy will end, which will pressure them to move out by the end date of that termination period in order to avoid legal action.

-If you are trying to get your tenant to vacate the rental for no-fault reasons such as renovations on the property or listing it for sale, you could consider giving an extended moveout notice to allow your tenant ample time to find alternative living arrangements.
+If you are trying to get your tenant to vacate the rental for no-fault reasons (also called a no-cause-stated eviction) such as renovations on the property or listing it for sale, you could consider giving an extended moveout notice to allow your tenant ample time to find alternative living arrangements.
 You could inform them of your planned lease termination or nonrenewal with two, three or as many months’ notice as may accomplish the task.

 The challenge with this alternative is what happens if a tenant does not move out after your tenancy termination notice expires.
 Because tenants cannot be forcibly removed until a judge issues a writ of execution followed by a constable-assisted eviction, your tenant, unfortunately, is allowed to stay in the rental as an illegal holdover, requiring you to go to court.